More and more young people are taking jobs as security guards, positions normally reserved for middle-aged migrant workers—why?

 Jobless After Graduation

-Now that I was done with school, it felt as though it was no longer something to even bring up in conversation.
-I was riddled with anxiety and self-doubt.
+Now that I was done with school, I was riddled with anxiety and self-doubt.
 Perhaps I hadn’t applied myself enough at my studies, otherwise my career prospects would be much different.
 Eventually, I figured I could just take on something less demanding.
 I browsed this recruitment website, which suggested me a job as an armed escort for vehicles delivering cash to banks.
 The listed salary was about 6,000 yuan per month, plus room and board and even the whole insurance package—pension fund, healthcare, unemployment, industrial injury, maternity, and housing.
 That’s higher than what I’d get at any gig related to my major, so I checked the details online for the contact guy and added him on WeChat.

 Armed guards must qualify twice—both as your average security guard, and then specifically for deployment at banks.
-I am fresh out of college, so it goes without saying that I couldn’t possibly have either qualification.
+I was fresh out of college, so needless to say, I didn’t have either qualification.

 The contact guy assured me that the company could provide both certificates for me free of charge, as long as I underwent a two-month training program in Beijing, likewise at no cost to me.
 I agreed to it, figuring that I could always just leave if the guy tried to scam me out of cash.